Analysis of 10x genomics scATAC-seq data using sincei#

 ../../_images/UMAP_compared_withOrig_10xATAC.png

-The figure above shows that we can easily replicate the expected cell-type results from the scATAC data using sincei.
-This was done using only 1/20th of original data (chromosome 1) and basic pre-processing steps, therefore the results should only improve with full data, better cell/region filtering and optimizing the analysis parameters.
+The figure above shows that we can somewhat replicate the expected cell-type results from the scATAC data using sincei.
+This was done using only 1/23th of original data (chromosome 1) and basic pre-processing steps, therefore the results should only improve with full data, better cell/region filtering and optimizing the analysis parameters.

-For further exploration of data, It’s very useful to create in-silico bulk coverage files (bigwigs) that aggregate the signal across cells in our clusters.
-The tool scBulkCoverage takes sincei clustered .tsv file, along with the corresponding BAM files, and aggregate the signal to create these bigwigs.
+For further exploration of data, it can be useful to create pseudo-bulk coverage files (bigwigs) that aggregate the signal across cells in our each of our clusters.
+The tool scBulkCoverage takes the clustering information .tsv file produced by scClusterCells, along with the corresponding BAM files, and aggregates the signal to create these bigwigs.

-The parameters here are same as other sincei tools that work on BAM files, except that we can ask for a normalized bulk signal (specified using --normalizeUsing option) .
-Below, we produce CPM-normalized bigwigs with 1kb bins.
+The parameters here are same as other sincei tools that work on BAM files, except that we can output normalized bulk signal (specified using --normalizeUsing option) .
+Below, we produce CPM-normalized bigwigs at 1kb resolution.

 --labels rep1_atac_rep1 rep2_atac_rep2 \